This is archive page

 • consultation includes information regarding: device operation, programming, technical support and suggestions for incorporating the device in the client’s day

-Populations that may benefit from AAC:
+Populations that may benefit from AAC

 • Autism Spectrum Disorders